senchalabs/docs-i18n/guides/dataview/README.md

-# Using DataViews in Sencha Touch 2
+# Using DataViews in Sencha Touch

-{@link Ext.dataview.DataView DataView} makes it easy to create lots of components dynamically, usually based off a {@link Ext.data.Store Store}.
-It's great for rendering lots of data from your server backend or any other data source and is what powers components like {@link Ext.List}.
+{@link Ext.dataview.DataView DataView} makes it easy to create dynamically a number of components, usually based off a {@link Ext.data.Store Store}.
+It is used for rendering data from your server backend or any other data source, and it powers components such as {@link Ext.List}.

-Use {@link Ext.dataview.DataView DataView} whenever you want to show sets of the same component many times, for examples in apps like these:
+You can use {@link Ext.dataview.DataView DataView} whenever you want to show repeatedly sets of the same component, for example in cases such as the following:

-* List of messages in an email app
+* A list of messages in an email app
-* Showing latest news/tweets
+* A list of the latest news or tweets
-* Tiled set of albums in an HTML5 music player
+* A tiled set of albums in an HTML5 music player

 ## Creating a Simple DataView

-At its simplest, a {@link Ext.dataview.DataView DataView} is just a {@link Ext.data.Store Store} full of data and a simple template that we use to render each item:
+At its simplest, a {@link Ext.dataview.DataView DataView} is a {@link Ext.data.Store Store} full of data and a template that is used to render each store item, as illustrated by the following example:

     @example
     var touchTeam = Ext.create('Ext.DataView', {